 Set on the Caribbean Island of Cascara, a (fictional) British colony complete with flag, salute and governor.
 It tells how the island lives a quiet and peaceful existence until an oil rig strikes sparkling water with a laxative effect.
 And then everyone who’s anyone takes an interest in the island including the Cascara Liberation Front, Downing Street and the French, Cubans and Americans.

 With Michael Caine starring here as the Island Governor – complete with plumed hat – whose previously quiet life is thrown into chaos with Brenda Vaccaro, as his embarrassment of a wife.
 Both are supported by a who’s who of British comedy including Leonard Rossiter (as a British minister), Fulton McKay (as a constantly drunk reverend) and Billy Connolly (as the constantly singing member of the island’s liberation front).
 And lovely Valerie Perrine pops up too…

-Both Connolly and the film’s writer Dick Clement praise Caine in his support and for his performance in this movie respectively.
+Both Connolly and the film’s writer Dick Clement praise Caine for his support and for his performance in this movie respectively.
 This also was a parody, as a tongue in cheek satirical reference to the then invasion of the Falkland Islands.
 And it even has a cameo from Margaret Thatcher, with Maureen Lipman, Michael’s co-star in Educating Rita making an appearance as the then Prime Minister.
 It really is a treat and one on the to review pile.

 And these are just a few of the many, many Michael Caine films I’ve seen back then and there are many, many more.. in fact, you don’t have to be a Sleuth (1972) to find The Swarm (1978) of his movies, but Victory (1981) will be yours if you add Michael Caine to my search engine… where you’ll hit the Bullseye (1990) and find my reviews giving Michael Caine a Hand (1981) in posts from Blame it on Rio (1984) to X, Y and Zee (1972).
 So Surrender (1987) to your Caine guilty pleasures, and watch and learn how he’s Dressed to